Brian Wilson (album)

-Brian Wilson is the first solo album by American musician Brian Wilson of the Beach Boys, released July 12, 1988 by Sire and Reprise Records.
-Promoted as a spiritual successor to his band's 1966 release Pet Sounds, the album is characterized for its rich, synthesizer-heavy orchestrations.
-It cost over $1 million to record and was the first album produced by Wilson since The Beach Boys Love You (1977).
+Brian Wilson is the debut solo studio album by the American musician Brian Wilson of the Beach Boys, released July 12, 1988, by Sire and Reprise Records.
+Promoted as a spiritual successor to his band's 1966 release Pet Sounds, the album is characterized for its Phil Spector–influenced orchestrations, expansive vocal harmonies, and use of synthesizers.
+It was reported to cost over $1 million to record and was the first album produced by Wilson since The Beach Boys Love You (1977).
 His former psychologist, Eugene Landy, was credited as "executive producer".